 Somewhat…Cryptocurrency is digital currency exchanged online for goods and services.
 It relies on a technology called blockchain, where many computers in a network manage and record transactions onto a “public ledger.”

 An example of a cryptocurrency popular today would be Bitcoin.
 But it is only one of 2,000 types of cryptocurrency available to trade today.
-There are many more to choose from, such as Litecoin and Ethereal.
+There are many more to choose from, such as Litecoin and Ethereum.
 What makes cryptocurrency so attractive to many is that it doesn’t require a central bank to regulate how money flows.

 Myth #2: Cryptocurrency is illegal.